dualcube/moowoodle/readme.txt

 = Is it possible to link one Moodle site to several WordPress sites? =

 Ans: Absolutely, with MooWoodle, you can effortlessly connect your Moodle site to multiple WordPress sites.

+= Can I sync existing Moodle courses? =

+Ans: Yes.
+MooWoodle pulls in your existing Moodle courses to display them on WordPress, fully integrated with WooCommerce.

 = Am I restricted to using only Stripe or PayPal as payment gateways? =